 - Our Needs Assessment forms the basis for commissioning plans and will be based on the health needs of the Northern Sydney population as identified from the undertaking of a regional needs assessment.

 - Stakeholder engagement is an important part of successful commissioning.
-SNPHN will work with patients, providers and the wider community to define problems, gaps and identify appropriate solutions.
-SNPHN will engage both their Clinical and Community Councils along with the wider community.
+SNHN will work with patients, providers and the wider community to define problems, gaps and identify appropriate solutions.
+SNHN will engage both their Clinical and Community Councils along with the wider community.

 - Co-delivery is building positive stakeholder relationships and co-designing services for implementation.
 Additionally, it is undertaking procurement processes as required, exploring and securing solutions by buying services to address the needs jointly identified during the planning process.